swharden/SWHarden.com/content/about.md

-**I was diagnosed with cancer** in 2012 (peripheral T-cell lymphoma, PTCL-NOS) and began treatments in 2018 including chemotherapy, radiation therapy, and an autologous bone marrow transplant.
+**I was diagnosed with cancer** in 2012 (peripheral T-cell lymphoma, PTCL-NOS) and began treatments in 2018 including chemotherapy, radiation therapy, and an autologous bone marrow transplant in 2019.

 **My medical updates:**
 <br>